 Models were identified based on different time averages of the raw 10 Hz data.
-Here, the two cases of 1-min and 10-min averages are presented, because they correspond to the typical outputs of standard SCADA systems.
-In both cases, the raw data points were the same; this means that the 1-min model was identified on 10 times more load-state pairs than in the case of the 10-min model.
+Here, the two cases of 1 and 10 min averages are presented because they correspond to the typical outputs of standard SCADA systems.
+In both cases, the raw data points were the same; this means that the 1 min model was identified on 10 times more load-state pairs than in the case of the 10 min model.

-An overview of the performance of the two models is given by Fig. 7 (for the 10-min case) and 8 (for the 1-min case).
-The figures report correlations between reference and observed parameters, using the validation sub-set for wind speeds above 8 ms^{-1} .
-For each parameter, one per subplot, the reference state is shown on the x axis, whereas the observed one on the y axis.
+An overview of the performance of the two models is given in Fig. 7 (for the 10 min case) and Fig. 8 (for the 1 min case).
+The figures report correlations between reference and observed parameters using the validation subset for wind speeds above 8 m s^{-1} .
+For each parameter, one per subplot, the reference state is shown on the x axis, whereas the observed one is on the y axis.

 Figure 7.
-Correlation of 10-min averages between estimated parameters (y axis) and their reference quantities (x axis) for $V \ge 8 \text{ ms}^{-1}$.
+Correlation of 10 min averages between estimated parameters (y axis) and their reference quantities (x axis) for $V \ge 8 \text{ m s}^{-1}$.
 Yaw misalignment angle (a); vertical linear shear (b); horizontal linear shear (c).
-Red dashed line: linear best fit; black dashed line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.
+Dashed red line: linear best fit; dashed black line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.

 Figure 8.
-Correlation of 1-min averages between estimated parameters (y axis) and their reference quantities (x axis) for $V \ge 8 \text{ ms}^{-1}$.
+Correlation of 1 min averages between estimated parameters (y axis) and their reference quantities (x axis) for $V \ge 8 \text{ m s}^{-1}$.
 Yaw misalignment angle (a); vertical linear shear (b); horizontal linear shear (c).
-Red dashed line: linear best fit; black dashed line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.
+Dashed red line: linear best fit; dashed black line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.

-Comparison of the 10-min and 1-min cases shows that results are essentially identical for the shears.
-For the misalignment angle, results are very slightly better using the longer time window, notwithstanding the smaller number of load-state pairs used for identification.
+A comparison of the 10 and 1 min cases shows that results are essentially identical for the shears.
+For the misalignment angle, results are very slightly better using the longer time window notwithstanding the smaller number of load-state pairs used for identification.
 Probably this is because longer time averaging alleviates the effects of outliers.
-Based on these results, the rest of the paper only considers the 10-min case.
+Based on these results, the rest of the paper only considers the 10 min case.

-Considering the shears, Fig. 7 (b) and (c) show that the Pearson's correlation coefficients (R) is above 0.9, and the RMS error $\epsilon{\rm RMS}$ is of the order of 10^{-3} .
-The yaw misalignment angle is less accurate, possibly because the reference is point-wise whereas the estimate is rotor-effective.
+Considering the shears, Fig. 7b and c show that the Pearson's correlation coefficient (R) is above 0.9, and the RMS error ε{RMS} is of the order of 10^{-3} .
+The yaw misalignment angle is less accurate possibly because the reference is pointwise, whereas the estimate is rotor-effective.
 Indeed, investigations at the same site with a more complete setup including a lidar profiler reported significant veer at the inflow (Bromm et al., 2018).
-However, with a correlation coefficient of 0.85 and an $\epsilon{\rm RMS}$ of 1.9 deg, the matching is still good.
+However, with a correlation coefficient of 0.85 and an ε{RMS} of 1.9°, the matching is still good.